Paul Dacre: Early career

 At the Express, Dacre was based in Belfast for a few years before being sent to the office in London.
-He was sent to Washington D.C., in 1976 to cover that year's American presidential election, remaining there until 1979, when he moved to New York as a correspondent.
+He was sent to Washington, D.C., in 1976 to cover that year's American presidential election, remaining there until 1979, when he moved to New York as a correspondent.
 It was at this time that his politics shifted to the right:

 I don't see how anybody can go to America, work there for six years and not be enthralled by the energy of the free market.
 America taught me the power of the free market, as opposed to the State, to improve the lives of the vast majority of ordinary people.

-After his years at the Express bureau, Dacre was head-hunted by David English, appointed as head of the Mails New York bureau in 1979 and brought back to London in 1980.
+Following his years at the Express bureau, Dacre was head-hunted by David English, appointed as head of the Mails New York bureau in 1979 and brought back to London in 1980.
 A profile in The Independent in 1992 recounted his behaviour in this period: "It was terrifying stuff.
 He would rampage through the newsroom with his arms flailing like a windmill, scratching himself manically as he fired himself up."
 Subsequently, he became assistant editor (news and features), assistant editor (features) in 1987, executive editor the following year and associate editor in 1989.
 In this period, according to former colleague Sue Douglas, Dacre was a "good David English disciple".
 Adrian Addison found opinions differed as to whether Dacre was an English protégé when he was conducting research for Mail Men.

 During Dacre's brief period as editor of the Evening Standard from March 1991 to July the following year, circulation of the newspaper rose by 16%.